debukgit/Egg-Object-for-Blender/README.md

 # Buy me a coffee

-Hej, I offer this addon for free, but if you can afford it, you can support me and buy me a coffee on ko-fi.
-If you can't afford it, don't worry.
+Hej, I offer this addon for free, but if you like it, you can support me and buy me a coffee on ko-fi.
+If you can't afford it, don't worry, as I said it's free.
 Anyway I hope you enjoy this addon.

 Stay healthy!